 Why is this important?

-It is more musical, natural, and intuitive.
+This makes the process more musical, natural, and intuitive.

 Comments